 When you’re suicidal, you’re in a spot where you feel like you’re a burden to everyone around you.
 I felt like my being alive was hurting those around me more than my being gone would.
 That people were only staying around because they felt sorry for me or felt obligated.
 I thought that killing myself would allow them to get on with their lives.
 I watched my husband in pain because of my mental health issues and physical health issues.
-My husband has to plan his life around making sure I have what I need for my physical health concerns – be it meds, foods I can eat, or even just someone available if I have a bad flare.
 I’m no longer the healthy happier person who used to go hiking and camping with him.
 I felt like I would be doing them all a favor.

 I started on antidepressants in 1999, but this didn’t stop the suicidal thoughts.
 Looking back it didn’t help my depression much at all and contributed to manic episodes I was already having.
 In 2009, I finally was diagnosed with bipolar disorder and put on a mood stabilizer.
 This helped some, but not soon enough.

 That time was a horrible time for me.
 I had a span of about 2 years – from 2009 to early 2011, that was pretty dark.
 The job I was in throughout 2009 I found difficult to deal with because of my physical and mental health.
 Then I was let go from there.
 I was hired back into the mental health field.
 Hiding suicidal ideation from coworkers in the mental health field takes a lot of energy.
 It helps when your position leaves you working weekends alone though.